 [8] 3GPP TS 38.101-4: "User Equipment (UE) radio transmission and reception; Part 4: Performance requirements".

-[9] 3GPP TS 38.214: "NR; Physical layer procedures for data".<<< Skip Unchanged Sections >>>
+[9] 3GPP TS 38.214: "NR; Physical layer procedures for data".

+[10] 3GPP TS 38.551: “User Equipment (UE) Multiple Input Multiple Output (MIMO) Over-the-Air (OTA) performance; Conformance testing”

+<<< Skip Unchanged Sections >>>

 6.3.5 Test procedure

-The communication tester shall record the TP in the required 200 ms increments throughout the entire duration of the model instead of the TP being queried periodically from the control PC.
+The communication tester shall record the TP with the maximum downlink power set to -80 dBm/15 kHz in the required 200 ms increments throughout the entire duration of the model instead of the TP being queried periodically from the control PC.
 The TMT trace shall be recorded as a function of time, synchronized with the start of the channel model to reliably calculate the desired CDF and subsequently the CTMT metrics, as outlined in Clause 5.
 After the completion of the channel model, the recorded TP results shall be made available from the communication tester to the control PC, e.g., as comma separated value list over SCPI or as file via remote file system.

 6.4 UE positioning in MPAC